 First things first, ask yourself: Am I getting enough sleep?
 If not, keep on snoozing.
 "Beauty sleep" is very real; it's a necessary part of any skin care routine.
 The nighttime is your bodies most important regeneration time.
 In fact, it's up to to three times faster than during the day.
 Most notably, the skin sees a surge in HGH (human growth hormone) in the nighttime sleep cycle.
-The release of HGH helps rebuild body tissues and spurs increased cell production to replace cells that were damaged throughout the day.
+The release of HGH helps rebuild body tissues1 and spurs increased cell production to replace cells that were damaged throughout the day.

 When your body doesn't get this precious sleeping time, skin looks more sallow, tired, and the blood vessels underneath peak through, causing the mauve, purple or brown color synonymous with dark circles.

 Allergies don't just present themselves in the form of pollen.
 Yes, environmental sensitivities can definitely show up on your skin via puffy, watery eyes, but food allergies could also be the culprit behind those puffy eyes.
 The symptoms of a food allergy or sensitivity can occur anywhere in your body, not just the digestive system.
 Obviously symptoms vary from person to person and food to food, but many times, physical manifestations of food allergies include watery eyes, itchy skin, or puffy face or eyes.
 Sounds unpleasant, right?

 If you find that your face is experiencing anything like this after you eat a certain food, chances are your body is having an adverse reaction to the ingredient in question.
 For any severe reactions, I'm a big fan of allergy and food intolerance tests performed by a physician.
 This will tell you what, if any, foods and ingredients you're allergic to or intolerant of.